8ctopus/sciter-sandbox/README.md

 ## known issues

-- Well tested on Windows, Linux and Mac require more testing
+- Linux and Mac require more testing
-- all OSes: usciter does not load file [usciter bug](https://sciter.com/forums/topic/usciter-4-4-8-23-bis-command-line-load-file-bug/)
+- all OSes: usciter does not connect to the inspector
 - Linux: inspector has issues communicating (I don't know why)

-## todo

-- improve install script (check if dir exists)
-- `npm run eslint`